Dave Brammer: Career

 In August 2001, he made the short journey to Crewe Alexandra, who paid Vale £500,000 for his services; manager Dario Gradi described him as "probably the biggest [signing] in our history."
 The sale was highly criticised by Vale fans.
 He suffered with hernia trouble towards the end of the 2001–02 season, though by July 2002 the club were relegated and he was appointed club captain.
 After close to fifty games in the 2002–03 Second Division promotion season, he struggled with injury the next season.
 In October 2003, he was hit with a groin problem, which required corrective surgery the next month.
 In all his pelvic trouble caused him to miss five months of the season, though he was offered a new contract upon his recovery.
 Gradi had hoped Brammer would sign a new contract with the "Alex", but after weeks of speculation, in July 2004 he chose a return to the Potteries to join Championship club Stoke City.

 Brammer scored three spectacular goals in his time at the Britannia Stadium and was a key player for manager Tony Pulis in 2004–05, making 44 appearances.
 He made 45 more appearances in 2005–06, though the new manager Johan Boskamp complained that Brammer was less than prolific in front of the goal.
 Pulis returned for the 2006–07 campaign.
 However, Brammer played half of his 22 league games from the bench and, in January 2007, was allowed to sign for Millwall on a free transfer.
 He was instrumental in saving Millwall from relegation out of League One due to his steadying influence in midfield, however, fell out of favour for the 2008–09 season.

 He started training with his former club, Port Vale, on 27 October 2008 to stay fit.
 He impressed manager Dean Glover, and four days later, Vale signed Brammer on a month's loan.
 On 27 November, the club announced that they would be extending Brammer's loan until January.
 After recovering from a knee injury, he was released by Millwall in January 2009, at which point he signed with Vale.
+He then tore cartilage in his knee and was sidelined for three weeks.
 He made 14 appearances in 2008–09, however, Vale chairman Bill Bratt informed him by voicemail that he would not be offered a new contract for the 2009–10 season.
 The 34-year-old intended to find another club, but never did.